 CEA/DIF is cofunding a PhD these in collaboration with MOAIS.
 This PhD is focused on cache and processor oblivious approaches applied to high performance visualization.
-The goal is to study rendering algorithms (mainly volume rendering and isosuMrface extraction) for large meshes (irregular and adaptive) that are proven efficient without requiring the mesh layout or the algorithm to actually know the memory hierachy of the target architecture or the number of processor available.
+The goal is to study rendering algorithms (mainly volume rendering and isosuMrface extraction) for large meshes (irregular and adaptive) that are proven efficient without requiring the mesh layout or the algorithm to actually know the memory hierarchy of the target architecture or the number of processor available.
 We will conduct experiments rendering large data sets provided by the CEA/DIF on NUMA machines.
 We will also study the benefits of such approaches for programming GPUs.

 7.5.
-Contract with DCN, 05-08
+Contract with DCN, 05-09

 The objective of the contract is to provide an efficient evaluation and planification of actions with real-time reactivity constraints and multicriteria performance guarantees.
 This contract is joined with POPART INRIA team (realtime aspects) and ProBayes company (probabilistic inference engine ProBT).
 MOAIS is in charge of the planification, which is computed on a parallel scalable architecture and adaptive to suit reactivity and performance constraints.
+It funds the phD thesis of Gérald Vaisman, co-advised by Moais and PopArt team projects.